weaveworks-liquidmetal/site/docs/community/contributing/choices.md

 |[LMATS][lmats]|The Liquid Metal Acceptance test suite|<ul><li>Testing</li><li>Complex build patterns</li><li>Scripting</li></ul>|
 |[terraform-equinix-liquidmetal][tf]|A terraform module for provisioning<br/>flintlock hosts in Equinix.|<ul><li>Terraform</li><li>Bare metal</li><li>Scripting</li><li>Networking</li></ul>|

+If you are not ready to write code yet, but you see something which can be improved or have an idea, feel free to open an issue.
+Not all contributions come in the form of code, and we appreciate anyone using and reporting on the project to help make it better.

+We also encourage people to review others' PRs and help streamline the submission process.

 ## Languages

 All system components are written in Go.
 The [flintlock][flint] component wraps